Austrians in the United Kingdom

 Austrians in the United Kingdom include citizens or non-citizen immigrants of the United Kingdom who originate from Austria.

 History

 Austrians have been present in what is now the UK for centuries as merchants, traders and diplomats, but it was only during the 1930s when Austrians came to the UK in significant numbers.
-The vast majority of these were Austrian Jews who fled to the UK to escape Nazi persecution during the Third Reich or 'National Socialist Period' (1933–1945).
+The vast majority of these were Austrian Jews who fled to the UK to escape Nazi persecution during the Third Reich or National Socialist Period (1933–1945).

 Population

-According to the 2001 UK Census, 19,511 Austrian-born people were living in Great Britain, which was a drop of around 5% from 1991.
-The population spread of Austrian-born people can be seen below.
+According to 2024 estimates from Statistics Austria, approximately 41,700 Austrian citizens reside in the United Kingdom, making it home to the third-largest Austrian diaspora community globally after Germany and Switzerland.

+Community and organizations

+The London-based Austrian Club (Österreichischer Klub) has served as a cultural hub since its establishment in 1984 under embassy patronage.